rtdists/fddm/README.md

 }
 ```

-We then pass the data and log-likelihood and the additional argument
+We then pass the data and log-likelihood with the necessary additional
-needed to an optimisation function.
-Here, we use `nlminb`.
-Note that the
+arguments to an optimization function.
+As we are using the optimization
+function `nlminb` for this example, we must input the initial parameter
+values as the first argument.
+These are input in the order:
+*v<sub>u</sub>*, *v<sub>l</sub>*, *a*, *t0*, *w*, and *sv*; we also need
-first argument are the starting values.
-We also need to define upper and
+to define upper and lower bounds for each parameters.
+Fitting the DDM to
-lower bounds of the parameters, which are in order, vu, vl, a, t0, w,
-and sv.
-Fitting this is basically instanteneous.
+this data is basically instantaneous using this setup.

 ``` r
 fit <- nlminb(c(0, 0, 1, 0, 0.5, 0), objective = ll_fun,